mghalty/hello-world/README.md

 # hello-world
 TheFirstOne
-Well this is all new and interesting.
+Well, this is all new and interesting.
 Learning a lot today.